florestefano1975/comfyui-portrait-master/README.md

 Tested on **Google Colab**, the workflow generates a high-resolution image in **60 seconds with V100 GPU** and in **30 seconds with A100 GPU**.

-The [_portrait-master-controlnet-workflow.json_](/workflow/portrait-master-controlnet-workflow.json) file contains a basic workflow to immediately test the node.
+The [_portrait-master-controlnet-workflow.json_](/workflow/portrait-master-controlnet-workflow.json) file contains the workflow.

 ![Workflow](/screenshot/portrait-master-workflow.png)